-While this type of arrangement is perfectly legal under Florida’s Special Districts laws (there are more than 500 other special districts in Florida), the IRS is challenging the legality of how closely the special districts are controlled.
+While this type of arrangement is perfectly legal under Florida’s Special Districts laws (there are more than 500 other special districts in Florida), the IRS challenged the legality of how closely the special districts are controlled.

 Timeline and articles about this topic: